 If the applicant is outside the United States, then when an immigrant visa number becomes available, he or she will be notified and must complete the process at his or her local U.S. Consulate.Non-Immigrant Employment VisasH-1B Professional Workers

-- Only 65,000 new H-1B visas will be available for the upcoming fiscal year!
+- Only 65,000 new H-1B visas will be available for the upcoming fiscal year, plus 20,000 for those with Masters Degrees.

-- We urge all employers who wish to sponsor a foreign professional to contact our office now!
+- We urge all employers who wish to sponsor a foreign professional to contact our office now, since the applications must be filed by April 1st.

 The H-1B nonimmigrant visa category allows foreign workers in specialty occupations (and fashion models and foreign medical graduates) to seek temporary employment in the United States.
 The foreign worker must be “sponsored” by the U.S. employer and must possess a minimum equivalent to a U.S. Bachelor’s Degree.